-Map 2: Location of areas of informality across the City of Cape Town
+Map 2 : Location of areas of informality across the City of Cape Town

-Figure 5: Number of informal dwellings by Planning District 2018 (based on informal settlement door and roof counts)
+Graph 2: Number of informal dwellings by Planning District 2018 (based on informal settlement door and roof counts)

-The figure above highlights a breakdown of informality by type across the City's eight Planning Districts.
+The graph above highlights a breakdown of informality by type across the City's eight Planning Districts.
 Informality is highest in the Khayelitsha/Mitchells Plain/Blue Downs (KMPBD) District, followed by the Cape Flats District, and the Blaauwberg District.
 The Cape Flats District and Table Bay District have the highest numbers of informal dwellings in the City's rental stock.

-The graph below provides an indication of the rapid informal structure growth within informal settlements across the city over the period 2013/14 - 2022/23 which is as a result of the expansion of existing informal settlements as well as unlawful land occupation incidents.
-Despite the slight decrease in informal structures for the period 2022/23, the growth of informality remains high.
+The graph below provides an indication of the rapid informal structure growth within informal settlements across the City over the period 2013/14 - 2021/22.

-Figure 6: Growth in number of informal structures for the period 2013/14 - 2022/23
+Graph 3: Growth in number of informal structures for the period 2013/14 - 2021/22